Generative AI pricing: 3 major considerations + an AI glossary

 Brute force: A method of solving a problem by trying all possible solutions as quickly as possible

-Chunk: A group of tokens that are processed together by a neural network.
+Chunk: A group of tokens that are processed simultaneously by a neural network.

 Codex: A collection of texts or documents.

-Confusion matrix: A table that shows how often a model correctly classifies examples.
+Confusion matrix: A table that displays a model’s accuracy in classifying examples.

-Convolution: A mathematical operation that is used to extract features from an image.
+Convolution: A mathematical operation employed to extract features from an image.

-Cost function: A measure of how well a model is performing.
+Cost function: A measure of how effectively a model is performing.

-Cross-entropy: A loss function that is used in classification tasks.
+Cross-entropy: A classification loss function that is used in classification tasks.

-Data augmentation: A technique that is used to increase the size of a dataset by artificially creating new examples.
+Data augmentation: A technique employed to expand the dataset size by artificially generating new examples.

-Dataset: A collection of data that is used to train a model.
+Dataset: A collection of data that is used for training a model.

-Decoder: A neural network that takes as input a sequence of tokens and outputs a sequence of tokens.
+Decoder: A neural network that takes a sequence of tokens as an input and outputs a sequence of tokens.

-Denoising autoencoder: An autoencoder that is trained on corrupted data.
+Denoising autoencoder: An autoencoder that is trained on corrupted data for the purpose of reconstructing the original, uncorrupted data.

-Discriminator: A neural network that is used to distinguish between real and fake data.
+Discriminator: A neural network used to determine the difference between real and fake data.

-Distributional semantics: A way of representing the meaning of words based on how they are used in context.
+Distributional semantics: A method of representing the meaning of words based on their contextual usage.

 Embedding: A vector representation of a word or phrase.

-Encoder: A neural network that takes as input a sequence of tokens and outputs a vector representation of the input.
+Encoder: A neural network that accepts a sequence of tokens as an input and outputs a vector representation of the input.

-Epoch: One complete pass through a dataset during training.
+Epoch: A single full pass through a dataset during the process of training.

-Error: The difference between a model’s predictions and the true values.
+Error: The variance between a model’s predictions and the actual values.

 Embedding layer: A layer in a neural network that maps words or phrases to vectors.